KrishSanwal/Autonomous-Snakes-and-Ladders-Bot/README.md

 - Counts out each move square by square, the way a player would
 - CoreXY motion with two fixed motors
 - Sensorless homing, no limit switches
-- Dice roll on an OLED display, triggered by a lit push button
+- Dice roll on an OLED display, triggered by a push button
-- Runs on an Arduino Uno
+- Runs on an Arduino Uno with a CNC Shield attached

 ### How it plays

 - One human versus the machine.
-- The human presses the lit push button to roll.
+- The human presses the button to roll.
 The dice result shows on the OLED display.
 - The human moves their own piece by hand.
 The machine tracks the human's position in software.
 - The machine rolls for itself and moves its own piece with the gondola.
-- The machine's piece moves square by square (a roll of 5 goes 1, 2, 3, 4, 5), including through the U-turn at the end of each row.
+- The machine's piece moves square by square.
 It does not jump straight to the destination.
 - Landing on a snake or ladder triggers a move to the destination square.
 - The human's piece has no magnet, so the gondola does not disturb it when passing underneath.